PwQt/magic-items-2/README.md

 This is a fork of Magic Items module created by Simone found at [this address](https://gitlab.com/riccisi/foundryvtt-magic-items/).

-Magic Items is a module for Foundry VTT by Simone and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Babele is a module for Foundry VTT by Simone and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).